Chymyst/chymyst-core/docs/chymyst10.md

 The DCM follows the convention that a distributed reaction is successful if it finished without exceptions.
 If a reaction failed for any reason, its input molecules should be restored as again available in the cluster, rolling back the consumption step.
-"Transactions" (rolling back more than one reaction) are not supported by the DCM because, in general, there is no single sequence of reactions that automatically follow from a given reaction and could be considered as a "trnasaction".
+"Complex transactions" (rolling back more than one reaction) are not supported by the DCM because, in general, the chemical program has no single, clearly defined sequence of reactions that would automatically follow a given reaction and could be considered as a "complex transaction" together with a given reaction.
+Therefore, the DCM treats each individual reaction as a single "transaction".

 When a reaction completes successfully, the DCM peer needs to notify the cluster that the input molecules are irrevocably consumed.
 In the example above, the node `dm-0/val-0` must be now deleted, together with the ephemeral child node `consumed-XXXX`.